shajder/UrbanViewer/README.md

 -PSSM shadowing which is an improved technique inherited from the OpenSceneGraph project.
 Instead of N-parallel split passes we can use a single Layered pass which is rendered through FBO into Texture2DArray.
 -Ambient Occlusion adapted to OpenSceneGraph from this project: https://github.com/nvpro-samples/gl_ssao

+Before first launch:

+-As an addition to the project one city model is included.
+Unpack .zip file first.

+-Set Command line:
+  --city Moscow

+  If you need more info feel free to contact me at marcin.hajder [at] gmail.com